byu-oit/handel/docs/handel-basics/account-config-file.rst

   ssh_bastion_sg: <string> # The ID of the security group you
   elasticache_subnet_group: <string> # The name of the ElastiCache subnet group to use when deploying ElastiCache clusters.
   rds_subnet_group: <string> # The name of the RDS subnet group to use when deploying RDS clusters.
+  required_tags: # Optional.
+Allows an organization to enforce rules about tagging resources.
+This is a list of tag names that must be set on each Handel application or resource.
+  - <string>